ISO 13485 and ISO 9001 Certification

 We quickly realized the internal benefits of modeling our QMS on the ISO 9001 standard.
 The consistency that ISO 9001 brought to all areas of the company yielded obvious improvements.
 We became more consistent in how our jobs were quoted, documented, designed, processed and inspected; this led to a greater degree of control and confidence throughout the company.

-Consistency in our purchasing methods and receiving inspections led to the virtual disappearance of vendor returns.
+Consistency in our purchasing methods and receiving inspections led to a significant reduction in vendor returns.

-Formal management review meetings took place at regular intervals, bearing targeted plans of continual improvement.
+Formal management review meetings took place at regular intervals, bearing targeted plans for continual improvement.

 In short, ISO 9001 made us better while giving our sales force increased credibility with potential customers.

-Today, ISO 9001 certification is almost expected; a prerequisite for doing business in almost any industry.
+Today, ISO 9001 certification is expected; a prerequisite for doing business in almost any industry.

-We also discovered that the quality standard specific to the medical device industry is ISO 13485, not ISO 9001.
-The structure of ISO 13485 is based on 9001, but 13485 contains additional requirements for risk management, regulatory compliance, traceability, contamination control, and device history documentation.
+We also made the decision to pursue certification to the quality standard specific to the medical device industry: ISO 13485.
+The structure of ISO 13485 was based on 9001 at that time, so we worked to incorporate the additional requirements for risk management, regulatory compliance, traceability, contamination control, and device history documentation into our existing QMS.

 Our medical device customers typically approach Matrix Plastic Products with device design concepts and requirements for how the devices must function.

-Our design engineers are actively involved throughout product development, including part design, mold design and production design.
-We make recommendations for part geometry, material selection and other manufacturability issues.
+Our design engineers are actively involved throughout product development, including part design, mold design and production planning.
+We make recommendations for part geometry, material options and other manufacturability issues.

-While we are technically a second-tier supplier, not the “specifications developer,” we are certainly invested and actively involved in the success of these products.
-We consider ourselves a critical link in the supply chain.
+While we are technically a first-tier supplier to the OEM, not the “specifications developer,” we are certainly invested and actively involved in maintaining the quality and compliance required for our medical customers' programs.
+We realize that we are a critical link in their supply chain.
 If a customer gets audited by the FDA, we want to be fully equipped to support them.
 We are capable of providing all the documentation and traceability they may need.

-Aligning our QMS with our customers’ requirements will make us an even more reliable supplier.
-It will also differentiate us from our competition.
+Aligning our QMS with our customers’ requirements has made us an even more reliable supplier.

-As we adapt our ISO 9001 QMS to comply with ISO 13485, we plan to implement risk analysis, process validation, and product recall procedures.
-We will also incorporate device master records and device history records into our quality control plans.
-The end result will be a more robust, hybrid QMS that will enable us to apply for dual certification.
+As we adapted our ISO 9001 QMS to comply with ISO 13485, we implemented risk analysis, process validation, and product recall procedures.
+We also incorporated device master records and device history records into our quality control plans.
+The end result was a more robust, hybrid QMS that is certified to both standards.